-MD&A is provided as a supplement to, and should be read in conjunction with, our consolidated financial statements and related notes included elsewhere in this document.
-This discussion contains forward-looking statements that involve risks and uncertainties.
-Our actual results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including those discussed in "Item 1A Risk Factors."
-See the cautionary note regarding forward-looking statements set forth at the beginning of Part I of the Annual Report on Form 10-K.
+This discussion contains forward-looking statements based upon current expectations that involve risks and uncertainties.
+Our actual results may differ materially from those anticipated in these forward-looking statements as a result of various factors, including those discussed in the section titled" Risk Factors" and in other parts of this Annual Report on Form 10-K. See also the section titled "Note Regarding Forward-Looking Statements" in this report.